hotrodorm/hotrod/hotrod-project/docs/features.md

 **Selecting Sequences**.
 Sometimes your app needs to select values from database sequences that are unrelated to tables.
 These are typically used to produce unique values for APIs, for file-naming, and other purposes.

 **Composite Primary Keys Supported**.
 Composite and simple primary keys are fully supported in all CRUD functionality.
-Although still considered a basic feature, many ORMs do not implement this feature.
+Although still considered a basic feature, many ORMs fail to implement this feature.

 ## Other Features